BaconBravo/Wowza-Learning-Terms-and-Policies/Student Privacy Policy.md

 Where required by applicable law, we support our school customers in providing parents and eligible students with access to their personal information and in fulfilling other requests that parents and eligible students may make under applicable law, such as the right to request deletion of students’ personal information or to refuse its further collection or use.
 Wowza Learning maintains a comprehensive program designed to protect the security, privacy, confidentiality and integrity of students’ personal information.

-### 3. Students’ **Personal information**
+### 3. Students’ Personal information

-### 3.1 Personal **information we collect from students**
+### 3.1 Personal information we collect from students

-Student players: Wowza Learning collects only a nickname, which is anonymous and not linked to a persistent identifier, from a student who merely plays a Wowza Learning game.
-We use the nickname to permit the student to play.
+Student players: Wowza Learning collects only a first name and last initial, which is never linked to a persistent identifier, from a student who merely plays a Wowza Learning game.
+We use the name so the teacher can identify who is joining their hosted game.

-Personal information collected at a teacher’s direction: Certain features of the School Services permit a teacher to collect information about the class, as well as about individual students, such as attendance, results, answers submitted when playing Wowza Learning games (including in response to open-ended questions) and performance on Wowza Learning games.
+Personal information collected at a teacher’s direction: Certain features of the School Services permit a teacher to collect information about the class, as well as about individual students, such as attendance, results, answers submitted when playing Wowza Learning games (including in response to open-ended questions) Wowza Learning games.
 We use such information only to provide the services to the teacher, such as to permit the teacher to interact with students and track their progress over time.
 A school or teacher may permit students to share information with others, such as with other students in the same class, school, or school district.

 **3.2** **Information collected automatically**